Editorial note: Sports Pulse Media is an independent publication. We cite official sources for facts and keep analysis separate from advertising.

 StubHub, SeatGeek, Vivid Seats, Viagogo and GoTickets are useful to research because fans search them, prices may appear there, and some buyers use them when official inventory is unavailable.
 But they should be treated as backup comparison tools, not official FIFA ticketing routes.

-Third-party marketplace checklist
+Third-party marketplace checks

 StubHub Large resale marketplace